Follow us on:

 Document navigation booklet: a guide to our consultation documents - this booklet tells you what information you’ll find in each document.

-1.1 Project News: provides the headlines of our proposals and details of the consultation.
-It includes a large map of the proposals and details of how to get involved in the consultation.
+1.1 Project News: provides the headlines of our proposals and includes a large map.

 1.3 Q&A: gives a list of the most frequent questions and our responses to them.